menghsuann/Personal-Projects/README.md

 [An Etymologically-Categorized Vocabulary Order Generator](https://github.com/menghsuann/vocab_generator/blob/main/Recommender%20system%20of%20new%20vocabulary.pdf)

-• Proposed a model for supervised morphological analysis that integrates orthographic and semantic views of words

-• Modeled word formation in terms of morphological chains and applied for content-based recommender system by neural network
+• Proposed a model for supervised morphological analysis that integrates orthographic and semantic views of words.
+Modeled word formation in terms of morphological chains and applied for content-based recommender system by neural network